 Once you have your pumpkin stuffed and finished, the stalk base, the stalk and the curly bit of the stalk, here is how they all fit together;

 - Stitch the stalk base to the top of the pumpkin.

-- Stitch the stalk to the center of the stalk base.
+- Stitch the stalk to the centre of the stalk base.

 - Then stitch the curly bit of the stalk to the stalk base also.